Pros and Cons of Online Jobs in Teaching

 In a small group or one-on-one setting, each student can get the attention they need, and you don’t have to worry about anyone falling behind.
 You can structure your lessons based on what your students are interested in to ensure they are always engaged.

 No doubt there are plenty of positives to finding an online job in teaching.
 Flexibility creates a unique lifestyle that most people envy, especially if they don’t like their current job or profession.
 Finding an online job as a teacher can also a way to bridge the gap between contracts, even for a short period of time.
 We’ve explored the pros, not let’s look at the cons.

 Teaching online is not for everyone.
 You may be in search regular teaching job or teaching assistant jobs that are available in your current location or a place you would be willing to move to.
-Now let’s explore the downsides of teaching online.
+If you are currently satisfied with your teaching job in the classroom, you’ll want to explore the downsides of teaching online before making the switch.

 1. Technical difficulties are inevitable

 No internet connection will ever be 100% stable.
 Not to mention, you can never really predict when your gadgets will decide to act up.

 Having an online teaching job will mean you always have to have backup plans.
 Do you have a portable internet device in handy?

 You also can’t scrimp on gadgets because they will affect your ability to do your job competently.
 Investing in a fast internet provider, a reliable laptop or computer, good-quality headsets, and microphones are non-negotiable.

 2 Less Stability and security